John William Pitt Kīnaʻu: Death and burial

 Kīnaʻu died on September 9, 1859, in Kapaʻau, Kohala district on the island of Hawaiʻi.
 The cause of his death was said to be an accident, although the details are unknown.
 An accusation of poisoning was forwarded by a noted priest and the whole of Kona became outraged over the rumors.
 One source claimed he was killed in a riding accident.
-While his obituary in the Hawaiian newspapers The Polynesian and The Pacific Commercial Advertiser claimed it was consumption.
+His obituary in the Hawaiian newspapers The Polynesian and The Pacific Commercial Advertiser claimed it was consumption.

 Heartbroken over the loss of her husband and son, Keʻelikōlani kept his lead coffin in her house for weeks, with mourners chanting and reciting the traditional Hawaiian kanikau (poetic dirges) night and day.

 On November 24, the remains of the prince were transported back to Oahu, on board the schooler Kaluna, for a proper burial suited for his rank.
 The state funeral procession occurred on December 27, and was attended by thousands of natives, foreign residents and visitors including the royal family and members of the government.
 Russian traveler Aleksei Vysheslavtsev, who arrived in Honolulu days before, latter wrote down a detail account of the events in Ocherki perom i karandashom, iz krugosvetnogo plavaniya (Sketches in Pen and Pencil from a Voyage around the World).
 A contradictory report by Scottish traveling performer John Henry Anderson described an earlier funeral service for the prince which was held at Kawaiahaʻo Church on Sunday, November 6.
 The funeral was estimated to have cost at least $10,000.

 Initially buried in the Pohukaina Tomb, located on grounds of ʻIolani Palace, his remains were later transported along with those of his father's and other royals in a midnight torchlight procession on October 30, 1865, to the newly constructed Royal Mausoleum at Mauna ʻAla in the Nuʻuanu Valley.
-His mother's remain were also buried here after her death in 1883.
+His mother's remains were also buried here after her death in 1883.
 In 1887, after the Mausoleum building became too crowded, the coffins belonging to members of the Kamehameha Dynasty including Kīnaʻu's were moved to the newly built Kamehameha Tomb.
 The name "W. P. Kinau" was inscribed on the mauka (mountainward) side of the monument above his final resting place.